Economists Forecast Stephen Moore Wouldn't Be Good For Fed Post

 "Almost universally, economists have spoken out and said this is not a fit candidate for a board position," said William Luther, who directs the Sound Money Project at the American Institute for Economic Research.

-Moore has spent decades opining on economics, at the conservative Heritage Foundation, on the editorial page of The Wall Street Journal and on cable TV.
+Moore has spent decades opining on economics — at the conservative Heritage Foundation, on the editorial pages of The Wall Street Journal and on cable TV.

 "I've been a economic policy person in Washington for well over 30 years," Moore told NPR's Morning Edition.
 "So I do think that I have probably more experience in this game than many, many other people and in fact a lot of the people who have served on the Federal Reserve Board."